 How long do same-day dental implants last?

 These implants last as long as traditional methods: 10+ years.
 This lifespan is true as long as you take proper care of them.
-Whether or not they last longer is influenced by a few things such as:
+Whether or not they last longer is influenced by a few things:

 - Dental hygiene such as brushing and flossing regularly